JulWas797/JulWas797/README.md

-### Just my GitHub profile.
+### 🙌 Welcome to my GitHub profile

-More projects are coming...
+> Currently focusing on myself, not much here due to lack of time - good stuff will come eventually...